Frequently Asked Questions

 We take precautions to protect your information.
 When you submit sensitive information via the website, your information

-While we use encryption to protect sensitive information transmitted online, we also protect your information offline.
+web page.
+While we use encryption to protect sensitive information transmitted online, we also protect your information

-Only employees who need the information to perform a specific job (for example, billing or customer service) are
+offline.
+Only employees who need the information to perform a specific job (for example, billing or customer service)

 information are kept in a secure environment.